readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

    280  137
    300  148
 The program itself still consists of the definition of a single function named main.
-It is longer than  the  one  that  printed  ``hello,  world'',  but  not  complicated.
+It is longer than  the  one  that  printed  "hello,  world",  but  not  complicated.
 It  introduces  several  new ideas,  including  comments,  declarations,  variables,  arithmetic  expressions,  loops  ,  and formatted output.